bezalel6/ban-chess.ts/README.md

 ## Try It Online

-In the `gui/` directory of this repo, I've implemented a basic playground to test and experiment with the variant and the library: **[https://bezalel6.github.io/ban-chess.ts/](https://bezalel6.github.io/ban-chess.ts/)**
+You can access this playground to test and experiment with the variant: **[https://bezalel6.github.io/ban-chess.ts/](https://bezalel6.github.io/ban-chess.ts/)**

 ## Overview